AlessandroCorradini/Stanford-University-Machine-Learning/README.md

 <br/>

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Machine%20Learning%20Certificate%20-%20Stanford%20University.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Machine%20Learning%20Certificate%20-%20Stanford%20University.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>